helm/helm-www/content/en/docs/topics/charts_hooks.md

 to live (TTL) field of a Job
 resource](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/).

+### Hook resource output is not captured by default

+When Pod and Job resources are created as hooks they are often used to perform pre or post requisite actions.
+In these cases it is often useful to return the output of the action to the helm client.
+To achieve this you can [add a custom `helm.sh/hook-output-log-policy` annotation](#hook-output-log-policies) to the template.

 ## Writing a Hook

 Hooks are just Kubernetes manifest files with special annotations in the